tobek/laminae/notes.md

 - if she has some objective, and if impossible/failed, then maybe on echo plateau something like "it was here that this visitor formally gave up on the cause that began her journey" or something
 - personality traits
     + humble, funny/amused, listens, regal, simple, kind, accepted by everyone, absolutely no expectations from anything ever
+- her fate and fate of her work
+    + some aperture gone wrong, or maybe emergency exit from The Cartography
+    + no time stuff, rather she got suspended in some stasis for a long time and the Order unlocked it
+    + another copy had been made before this happened, and/or someone (an Inevitability visitor?) made a copy? maybe at the archive (LNP)

 ### moments

+- in detail above:
+    + Parrigues
+    + crying/self-doubt
+    + finds a companion
 - author having an argument with someone over something, mentioned say in footnote
-- one plane, fairly late on, "it was through this portal that this visitor first set foot in one of the ____ planes"
+- one plane, fairly late on, "it was through this portal that this visitor first set foot in one of the laminae"
 - also fairly late, a simple note that this is this visitor's favorite spot in the multiverse - maybe it has to do as much with relief from something really difficult. coming out of the cave in spain, a fire.
-- one spot where she spends a very very long time, nearly retired from traveling. maybe goes back there at the end
+- one spot where she spends a very very long time, nearly retired from traveling.
+    + but then this work would be incomplete and she'd fall prey to the same dogmatism etc etc
+    + promises to go back there in the end
 - this visitor was honored to be invited to participate in [such and such ceremony], though of course she was not permitted in the [special place]
 - something omitted for it would not reflect well upon this visitor
 - close call (maybe somewhere not particularly dangerous).
 It was here, of all places, that this visitor came closest to mortal harm, when a ____